-Full basements are one of three most common types of home foundations—along with crawlspaces and concrete slabs—but the tend to take on a lot of water since they’re usually built below grade.
+Full basements are one of the three most common types of home foundations—along with crawlspaces and concrete slabs—but they tend to take on a lot of water since they’re usually built below grade.

 If you’re looking to waterproof your basement and do some basement wall repair, here are several helpful do’s and don’ts that will help the process go smoother.

 - DO—Find a water source: When it comes to finding the source of basement flooding, wet streaks in concrete are usually a sign.
 Once you see streaks, you can look for cracks.
 Look for cracks along the corners of your windows, between your mortar joints, and around your pipes.
 You can also do some testing along your basement’s wall surfaces to see if the water’s coming from outside or if you’ve got a problem inside your basement (like leaking from a shower).